dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1221-action.md

 ## Core Actions

-Core Actions are primitives implemented by the Dagger Engine itself.
+Core Actions are primitives implemented by the Dagger-Classic Engine itself.
 They can be combined into higher-level composite actions.
 Their definitions can be imported in the `dagger.io/dagger/core` package.

 To learn more about core actions, see [the core action reference](../references/1222-core-actions-reference.md).

 ## Composite Actions

 Composite Actions are actions made of other actions.
-Dagger supports arbitrary nesting of actions, so a composite action can be assembled from any combination of core and composite actions.
+Dagger-Classic supports arbitrary nesting of actions, so a composite action can be assembled from any combination of core and composite actions.

-One consequence of arbitrary nesting is that Dagger doesn't need to distinguish between "pipelines" and "steps": everything is an action.
+One consequence of arbitrary nesting is that Dagger-Classic doesn't need to distinguish between "pipelines" and "steps": everything is an action.
 Some actions are just more complex and powerful than others.
-This is a defining feature of Dagger.
+This is a defining feature of Dagger-Classic.

 ### Universe packages